-HH/NURS 2522 6.00 Health and Healing: Client-Centred Care of Individuals with Common Health Challenges these health challenges.
-Prerequisite for Collaborative students: HH/NURS 1521 4.00, HH/NURS1543 2.00.
+HH/NURS 2522 6.00 Health and Healing: Client-Centred Care of Individuals with Common Health Challenges

+Integrates the theoretical and practice components of client-centred nursing in the context of common health challenges.
+Through classroom and practicum experiences, students expand their knowledge of the therapeutic role of nursing and nursing praxis in situations of these health challenges.
+Prerequisite for Collaborative students: HH/NURS 1521 4.00.
+HH/NURS1543 2.00.
 Pre/Corequisite for Collaborative students: HH/NURS 2533 3.00, HH/NURS 2534 3.00, HH/NURS 2544 3.00.
 Prerequisites for 2nd Entry students: HH/NURS 1543 3.00, HH/NURS 1900 6.00.
 Corequisite for 2nd Entry students: HH/NURS 2533 3.00.
 Students who failed to achieve the minimum grade of 5.00 (C+) in course prerequisites will be ineligible to proceed/withdrawn from this course.
 Course Credit Exclusion: HH/NURS 2900 6.00.
 Open to: Students in the York-Seneca-Georgian Collaborative and 2nd Entry BScN Programs.
 Notes: Students need to pass both the classroom and practical components in order to pass the course.
 Students must provide their own transportation to practice placements.
 Note: A minimum grade of 5.00 (C+) is required in this course for the BScN degree.